peterdsharpe/AeroSandbox/README.md

 ![AeroSandbox Image](media/images/vlm3_with_control_surfaces.png)
-*VLM3 simulation of a glider, aileron deflections of +-30°*
+*VLM3 simulation of a glider, aileron deflections of +-30°.
+Runtime of 0.35 sec on a typical laptop (i7-8750H)*

 ## Getting Started